Julian Brandt: Borussia Dortmund

 Brandt scored his first Bundesliga goal for Borussia Dortmund in his first match on 17 August, a 5–1 against FC Augsburg on the first matchday, coming on as substitute for Thorgan Hazard.
 Later that year, on 5 November, he scored his first Champions League goal for the club in a 3–2 win over Inter Milan.

 Brandt became a key player in the midfield, despite some struggles with consistency and positioning, particularly during the 2020–21 season.
 His performance improved in subsequent seasons, contributing significantly to Dortmund's offense and securing a DFB-Pokal win and a runner-up finish in the 2022–23 Bundesliga.

 On 1 June 2024, he featured in the Champions League final which ended in a 2–0 defeat against Real Madrid.
 A month later, he acquired the number 10 shirt ahead of the 2024–25 season.

+In early March 2026, it was announced that he would leave the club upon the expiry of his contract at the end of the 2025–26 season.
+On 21 March, he made his 300th appearance for the club in a 3–2 victory over Hamburg.

+Ajax

+On 31 July 2026, Brandt joined Eredivisie side Ajax as a free agent, signing a three-year deal.

+He made his debut for Ajax on 6 August in the UEFA Conference League third qualifying round, coming on as a substitute in a 3–1 first-leg win over Shelbourne.
+On 9 August, he played his first league match for Ajax, and scored his first goal for his new club as a substitute in a 2–0 win at Zwolle.

 International career

 On 17 May 2016, Brandt was named in Germany's preliminary 27-man squad for UEFA Euro 2016.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

 On 4 June 2018, Brandt was included in Germany's final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 17 June, Brandt made his first World Cup appearance as a substitute by replacing Timo Werner in the 86th minute in the opening match against Mexico in which they lost 1–0.

 On 10 November 2022, he was named in the German squad for the 2022 FIFA World Cup in Qatar.